Last updated: 2 December 2021

 - You will be redirected to a checkout window, which will require you to input your phone number.

-- Click ‘Confirm’ and you will receive a call that will immediately disconnect, as it’s only a means of verifying that your SIM card is a valid one and that it can be used for Siru Mobile payments.
+- Click ‘Confirm’ and you will receive a call that will immediately disconnect, as it’s only a means of verifying that your SIM card is a valid one and that it can be used for a casino deposit Siru Mobile.

 - The money will be in your account instantly and you’ll be ready to play!